We are open for submissions from January 31–October 15.

 But please read our guidelines first.

 - Submit up to 5 poems via email (details below), no more than 15 pages, no more than twice every 12 months, one submission at a time.
-Response time varies, but we try to respond within 3–4 months.
-Please don't ask about your submission until at least 4 months have passed, and please, have mercy on us—we try hard, but sometimes we get behind.
+Response time varies, but we try to respond within four months.
+Please don't ask about your submission until six months have passed, and please, have mercy on us—we try hard, but sometimes we get behind.

 - No previously published poetry.